- WHERE TO STAY

 Southampton's fifth terminal has primarily been designed with green technology in mind.
-The first of it's kind in the UK, the terminal has environmental qualities such as roof mounted solar power and shore power facilities.
-This will drastically reduce pollution as it will allow cruise ships to use plug in shore side power, as opposed to fuel guzzling generators.
-The terminal will also be the largest in terms of capacity of docking cruise ships.
-It will be able to accommodate two mid sized vessels simultaneously or one very large vessel.
+The first of its kind in the UK, the terminal has environmental qualities such as roof mounted solar power and shore power facilities.
+This drastically reduces pollution as it allows cruise ships to use plug in shore side power, as opposed to fuel guzzling generators.
+The terminal is also the largest in terms of capacity of docking cruise ships.
+It can accommodate two mid sized vessels simultaneously or one very large vessel.

-The fifth terminal has been earmarked for MSC Cruises and Norwegian Cruise Line.
-These companies have signed partnership deals to use the facility, however this is not exclusive and other ships will use it too.
+The fifth terminal is a joint venture between MSC Cruises and Norwegian Cruise Line.
+These companies have signed partnership deals to use the facility, however it also accommodates luxury cruise lines Regent Seven Seas Cruise Lines and Oceania Cruises.
 The Port Authority determine which ships dock at which terminal and this is how the other four terminals operate.

 Southampton port parking is either by the docks or located away from the cruise terminals served by taxi shuttles.
 All car parking should be pre-booked ahead of your cruise.